robinsonb5/ZPUFlex/README.md

 emulation code; thus how you set these switches will depend on whether you're short of LEs or Block RAM.

+With all the switches enabled the performance is surprisingly good for such a tiny CPU, thanks largely to the stack being in Block RAM.

+The switches for optional instructions are:
 * IMPL_MULTIPLY - hardware mult
 * IMPL_COMPARISON_SUB - hardware sub, lessthan, lessthanorequal,
   ulessthan, ulessthanorequal.